jaredwray/cacheable/packages/cache-manager/README.md

 ### Cache Manager Options

-The `caching` and `multiCaching` functions accept an options object as the second parameter.
+The `caching` function accepts an options object as the second parameter.
 The following options are available:
-* max: The maximum number of items that can be stored in the cache.
-If the cache is full, the least recently used item is removed.
 * ttl: The time to live in milliseconds.
 This is the maximum amount of time that an item can be in the cache before it is removed.
-* shouldCloneBeforeSet: If true, the value will be cloned before being set in the cache.
-This is set to `true` by default.
+* refreshThreshold: discussed in details below.
+* isCacheable: a function to determine whether the value is cacheable or not.
+* onBackgroundRefreshError: a function to handle errors that occur during background refresh.

 ```typescript
 import { caching } from 'cache-manager';